 Are you willing to drive a little further for your weekend trips from Pittsburgh?
 The are so many options if you’re looking for some of the best road trips from Pittsburgh.
 Below are just a few weekend getaways in PA and the surrounding areas that we’ve enjoyed over the years.
 These all offer a number of things to do, whether you want a family weekend, a couples getaway or a trip with friends.

 - Where to Eat in Hershey: Hershey Pantry for the best breakfast in Hershey, PA.
 Troegs Brewery for amazing beer and a unique food menu.
 Philip Arthur’s Cafe for quick service pizza and made to order meals and ice cream in a casual setting.
-The Mill in Hershey, which is both family friendly and perfect for a night.
+The Mill in Hershey, which is both family friendly and perfect for a night out.
 (It’s also a live music venue in Hershey.)

 - Where to Stay in Hershey: The Fairfield Inn & Suites on Chocolate Avenue is in a great location with larger rooms for families.
 There are also several great AirBnBs in Hershey as well.